txstc55/dancing-without-stars/README.md

 python3 game.py -H <host> -p <port> -f <filename> -s <size>
 ```
 Where `size` means the board size and `filename` means the files in `sample_dancedata` folder
+`size` is at most 50.
+Please don't run more than 50x50 because the GUI be freezing when loading a big board size

 ## Run the sample player.
 REMEMBER TO ALWAYS RUN Choreographer FIRST
 For Choreographer